Anne Finch, Countess of Winchilsea

 • The evocation of "Something, too high for syllables to speak" (l.
 42) anticipates the cultural influence of a concept known to the next century's poets as "the sublime," from the classical Latin work (attributed, falsely, to Longinus), known as "On the Sublime" (Peri hupsos).
 The "sublime" poetic work seeks to create effects in readers' minds that exceed those produced by the powers of ordinary language.
 Is this possible?
 The pursuit of this quality becomes a major topic and task of eighteenth-century poets, and also influenced the English Romantics, especially Wordsworth.

-5. Other sites which offer scholarly editions of previously unpublished works by women who wrote during the Renaissance, Restoration, and 18th century include the Brown University Women Writers Project, and the Emory Women Writers Resource Project at Emory University's Lewis H. Beck Center.
+6. Other sites which offer scholarly editions of previously unpublished works by women who wrote during the Renaissance, Restoration, and 18th century include the Women Writers Project, and the Emory Women Writers Resource Project at Emory University's Lewis H. Beck Center.
 The Brown site has an exceptionally large text base of edited Renaissance women writers, and the Emory site's strength is its unedited (as in previously unpublished) texts.
 These are being used as part of Emory's graduate program to teach editing practices.
 To see Professor Sheila Cavanagh's very well-explained set of instructions for how a scholarly edition is prepared, and a well-equipped set of scholarly tools (paper and online), click here.

 Back to English 211, Syllabus View.